Blindness is a condition which may be with a cat from birth or may be the result of disease or accident.

 Keep things familiar for your cat

-It is very important to your cat to have consistency in his life.
-This means keeping his environment as familiar as possible.
+It is essential to your cat to have consistency in his life, which means keeping his environment as familiar as possible.
 Some tips include:

 - Don’t move around furniture, litter trays, food bowls etc.